-Next paragraphs deals with the following issues: classification criteria and principles to be followed in order to set up a classification of RUM activities consistent with CEPA (§ 3.1); the application of such criteria and principles made by Istat for developing the Italian CRUMA, as a starting point for developing a standard classification for RUMEA purposes (§ 3.2); specific borderline cases (EP versus RUM activities) (§ 3.3); relationship between "sustainable" economic activities (e.g. sustainable agriculture, fisheries, etc.) and EP and RUM activities (§ 3.4).
+- classification criteria and principles to be followed in order to set up a classification of RUM activities consistent with CEPA (§ 3.1); - the CRUMA classification developed as a result of the application of such criteria and principles.
+The new version of CRUMA dealt with hereafter is obtained by considering the Italian CRUMA as a starting point and by adjusting it endorsing the comments received (§ 3.2); - specific borderline cases (EP versus RUM activities) (§ 3.3); - relationship between "sustainable" economic activities (e.g. sustainable agriculture, fisheries, etc.) and EP and RUM activities (§ 3.4); - regrouping activities for particular policy needs: the case of climate change-related activities (§ 3.5).